bklosk/resilient/README.md

-#  LiDAR & Orthophoto 🌲➡️🌳 Climate Risk Mitigation Project 🌍
+#  PhotogrammeTree 🌲➡️🌳 Climate Disaster Mitigation 🌍

-This project explores the use of **LiDAR** data 🛰️ and **orthophotos** 📸 combined with **3D semantic segmentation** 🤖 to identify and analyze mutable candidates for climate risk mitigation.
+This project uses **LiDAR** data 🛰️ and **orthophotos** 📸 combined with **3D semantic segmentation** 🤖 and FEA/FDS to identify and analyze mutable candidates for climate risk mitigation.

 ## The Goal 🎯

 Our aim is to pinpoint specific areas or objects within a 3D environment (e.g., vegetation, buildings, infrastructure) that can be modified or managed to reduce climate-related risks like flooding, heat islands, or wildfire spread.

 For example, we could:
-*   Identify areas where planting new trees 🌲 or restoring vegetation can have the most impact.
+*   Identify vegetation likely to be a vector for fire spread to buildings.
+*   Find optimal placements for floodwalls, sandbags, or home risers.
-*   Detect rooftops suitable for green roofs 🌿 or solar panel installations ☀️.
+*   Detect rooftops suitable for conversion to steel roofs 🌿 or solar panel installations ☀️.
 *   Assess infrastructure vulnerabilities that need reinforcement.

 ## Technologies 🛠️